KSTP (AM)

-KSTP runs the maximum power for AM stations, 50,000 watts.
-It shares clear-channel, Class A status on 1500 AM with WFED in Washington, D.C.
-KSTP broadcasts a directional signal at night, using a three-tower array, with its transmitter on U.S. Route 61 at Beam Avenue in Maplewood.
-Programming is also heard on 250 watt FM translator K235BP at 94.9 MHz in Bemidji.
+The transmitter site is on U.S. Route 61 at Beam Avenue in Maplewood.
+KSTP runs the maximum power allowed for AM stations in the United States, 50,000 watts.
+By day it uses a single non-directional antenna.
+KSTP shares clear-channel, Class A status on 1500 AM with sister station WFED in Washington, D.C.
+At night, these two stations operate with directional antennas in order to mutually protect each other from interference.
+After sunset, KSTP uses a three-tower array, resulting in a reduced signal to eastern parts of the market.

+Programming

+On weekdays, KSTP airs a local sports show Mackey and Judd.
+It is hosted by Phil Mackey, a former newspaper writer covering the Minnesota Twins, and Judd Zulgad, a former newspaper writer covering the Minnesota Vikings.
+The rest of the day, KSTP carries ESPN national programming.

 History

 WAMD and KFOY

-KSTP's start in 1928 was the product of a merger between two pioneering Twin Cities stations: WAMD ("Where All Minneapolis Dances") in Minneapolis, first licensed on February 16, 1925 to Stanley E. Hubbard, and KFOY in St. Paul, first licensed on March 12, 1924 to the Beacon Radio Service in St. Paul.
+KSTP's start in 1928 was the product of a merger between two pioneering Twin Cities stations: WAMD ("Where All Minneapolis Dances") in Minneapolis, first licensed on February 16, 1925 to Stanley E. Hubbard, and KFOY, first licensed on March 12, 1924 to the Beacon Radio Service in St. Paul.

 Following a few test transmissions, WAMD made its formal debut broadcast on February 22, 1925.
 (In later interviews Stanley Hubbard traced WAMD's start to April 1924.)
 It was located at the Marigold Dance Garden, and featured nightly "Midnight Frolics" broadcasts by the ballroom's orchestra.
 It is claimed that WAMD was the first radio station to be completely supported by running paid advertisements.
 Effective June 15, 1927, WAMD was assigned to 1330 kHz.

-On November 11, 1927 WAMD's transmitter site at Oxboro Heath on Lyndale Avenue South burned down, two weeks after the station had been sold to the National Battery Company.
+On November 11, 1927, WAMD's transmitter site at Oxboro Heath on Lyndale Avenue South burned down, two weeks after the station had been sold to the National Battery Company.
 An initial arrangement was made to carry WAMD's programs over WRHM (now WWTC), transmitting on WAMD's 1330 kHz frequency.
-Beginning on November 24, 1927 the WAMD broadcasts, still on 1330 kHz, were shifted to KFOY's facility in St. Paul.
+Beginning on November 24, 1927, the WAMD broadcasts, still on 1330 kHz, were shifted to KFOY's facility in St. Paul.
 (At this time KFOY was assigned to 1050 kHz).
 The next day it was announced that National Battery had purchased KFOY, and as of December 1, 1927 both KFOY and WAMD were reassigned to 1350 kHz.
 WAMD continued making regular broadcasts until the end of March 1928, while KFOY, although it continued to be licensed for a few more months on a time-sharing basis with WAMD, ceased operations at this point.